jaydene2002/FSD_MAJOR_20331740/README.md

 # Pre-requisites
 - Database: PostgreSQL
 - Pnpm version 8 or higher, preferably
-- Cloudinary Account with cloud name and create an upload preset.
+- Cloudinary Account with cloud name and create an upload preset (set these in the admin .env)
 - Make sure all dependancies are installed

 # New environment variables